What is Maine's franchise tax?

 Your legal structure doesn't matter.
 Whether you're a partnership, S corporation, single-member LLC, or any other pass-through entity, Maine looks at what you do, not how you're organized.
 The 1120B-ME instructions make this crystal clear.

 Ownership can also drag you in.
-If a financial institution owns more than 50 percent of an entity's voting stock, that subsidiary is treated as a financial institution as well.
+If a financial institution owns more than 50 percent of an entity's voting stock, that subsidiary is treated as a unitary financial institution.
 It must either join the filing group or file its own return.
 However, credit unions get a complete pass.

 Additional state taxes